vidalouiswang/Arduino_ESP32_Websocket/README.md

 Another one has memory leak when act a server(I try to fix it but couldn't find reason).

 This lib doesn't support wss://.
-Cause I think use AES to encrypted data before send it is much better(of course you need both user have same key), that depends on your design.
+Because I think use AES(or other encryption) to encrypt data before send it is much better(of course you need both user have same key), that depends on your design.

 # Characteristic of this this project: